How To Build An Online Community [8 Secrets You Never Knew]

 • learn and collaborate on businesses/projects

-After deciding on the type of community – you should also decide on the guidelines to be implemented.
-Guidelines exist to ensure quality content, and a standard of behaviour is enforced for users to interact within a safe online environment.
+After deciding on the type of community, you should also decide on the guidelines to be implemented.
+Guidelines exist to ensure quality content and enforce a standard of behavior for users to interact within a safe online environment.

 A mission statement is a formal summary that outlines the general purpose of your community and the business goals you want to achieve with it.
 What do you hope to accomplish with this community?
 How does it help reinforce your brand’s values?

-Keep your average community member in mind and avoid filling your community guidelines with ‘legalese’ or industry jargon.
-The most important thing to consider is that you want your members and participants to read your guidelines so they should be concise and easy to digest.
+Next, keep your average community member in mind and avoid filling your community guidelines with ‘legalese’ or industry jargon.
+The most important thing to consider is that you want your members and participants to read your guidelines, so they should be concise and easy to digest.

 Regardless of the type of community, you’re aiming for, there should be some rules regarding the following fundamental areas: